For Couples on the Brink

 I will help you decide whether to try to restore your marriage to health, move toward divorce, or take a time out and decide later.

 The goal is for you to gain clarity and confidence about a direction, based on a deeper understanding of your relationship and its possibilities for the future.
+This is not couples therapy.
 The goal is not to solve your marital problems but to see if they are solvable.
 You will each be treated with compassion and respect no matter how you are feeling about your marriage at the moment.
 No bad guys and good guys.

-You will come in as a couple but the most important work occurs in the one-to-one conversations with me.
+You will come in as a couple but the most important work occurs in the one-to-one conversations with me which make up the majority of the time.
 Why?
 Because you are starting out in different places.
 I will respect your reasons for divorce while trying to open up the possibility of restoring the marriage to health.

 I will be emphasizing the importance of each of you seeing your own contributions to the problems and the possible solutions.
 This will be useful in future relationships even if this one ends.